Fluctuation Bounds for the Restricted Solid-on-Solid Model of Surface Growth: Dual Representations of RSOS

-The \textit{height} of $\cl{P}$ is equal to $h,$ the number of layers.
-We also say $\cl{P}$ is \textit{within time $t$} if all the updates in $\cl{P}$ occur before time $t$. \end{definition}
+Thus, the last layer of the pyramid has one update, while the penultimate layer of the pyramid as $2d + 1$ updates.
+Figure \ref{fig:pyramid} gives an example of a pyramid.

 Similarly, if one looks at the accepted updates of the dual RSOS surface, it forms an ``upside-down pyramid''.
-We formalize this like before:

-\begin{definition} We call a set of updates a \textbf{dual pyramid} within time $T$ if under the time reversal of the random lattice $t \mapsto T - t$, the set forms a pyramid within time $T.$ In this setting, the first layer $L_1$ of the dual pyramid has exactly one update. \end{definition}
+\begin{definition} We call a set of updates a \textbf{dual pyramid} within time $T$ if under the time reversal of the random lattice $t \mapsto T - t$, the set forms a pyramid within time $T.$ A dual pyramid also has layers which are defined by the layers of its time reversal.
+Call the first layer $L_1$ of the dual pyramid the layer with exactly one update. \end{definition}

-The other direction holds true: a pyramid, under time reversal, forms a reverse pyramid.
+The other direction holds true: a pyramid, under time reversal, forms a dual pyramid.
 This is clear as time reversal is an involution. \\